yourvick/eamena_tutorials/README.md

 	- Refer to the Glossary for detailed definitions of the terms\.
 	- If the ‘Disturbance Cause’ is *No Visible/Known*, leave this field blank\.
 - Click ‘__Add__’\.
-	- After you click ‘Add’, your entry will appear below in blue text, and in the Card Tree on the left side, below the Disturbances Card \(Figure 5\)\.
+	- After you click ‘Add’, your entry will appear below in blue text, and in the Card Tree on the left side, below the Disturbances Card\.
-	- In addition, the ‘Cause’ card will appear in the Card Tree below your ‘Category’ \(Figure 5\)\.
+	- In addition, the ‘Cause’ card will appear in the Card Tree below your ‘Category’\.

 ![](images/150.jpg)

-  Figure 5\.

 #### Cause